MDR Investigator´s Brochure

 Moreover, Appendix A3 of MEDDEV 2.7/1 rev. 4 lists information that can be relevant for planning clinical evaluations.
 It is paramount that the manufacturer ensures that input for the Clinical Evaluation Plan shows alignment with the device’s “label, instructions for use, promotional or sales materials or statements” and with the device’s updated risk management documentation.

-Considerations for your Clinical Evaluation Plan Template MDR-based
+Must have considerations for your Clinical Evaluation Plan Template MDR-based

 At MDx CRO, we recognize the significance of a well-structured Clinical Evaluation Plan (CEP) in ensuring the safety and performance of medical devices.